-Learn how to properly store buttercream frosting in the refrigerator or freezer with this simple how-to.
+Learn how to properly store buttercream frosting in the refrigerator or freezer with this simple how-to about its shelf life.

 The great thing about buttercream frosting is that you can make it up to 3 months in advance.
-No more last-minute recipe hunts or runs to the store – with these simple tips and tricks, you’ll learn how to properly store buttercream frosting so you always have it on hand when you need it!
+With these simple tips and tricks, you’ll learn how to properly store buttercream frosting so you always have it on hand when you need it!

 Looking for a great buttercream recipe to get you started?
 Learn How to Make Homemade Buttercream Frosting with this simple step-by-step guide.